loighic/loighic.github.io/_pages/syllabi/intro_online.md

 ## Readings

 Some of the readings for this course are in a course pack that you have to get from Barnes & Noble.
-(It’s required and it's included in the Bulldog Bundle.)
+The course pack is required, and it's included in the Bulldog Bundle.
 Other required readings will be posted on Canvas.

 ## Course Description

 ### General Introduction

 Before taking a philosophy course, most people are unfamiliar with the subject.
-So, by way of introduction, here is an excerpt from a lecture on Plato’s dialogue the Apology by the philosopher Steven Smith,
+So, by way of introduction, here is an excerpt from a lecture on Plato’s dialogue the *Apology* by the philosopher Steven Smith,

 > Philosophy cannot rest content with mere belief.
 Philosophy grows out of the passionate desire—the restless and intransigent desire—to replace opinion with knowledge, to replace belief with true principles.
 For philosophy, it is not enough to hold a belief on faith; one must be able to give reasons or arguments for one’s beliefs. . . .
 The citizen may accept certain beliefs on faith because he or she is attached to a particular political order or regime, or because this or that is what we have been brought up to believe; the philosopher, on the other hand, seeks to judge in terms of true standards, in the light of what is true always and everywhere.
 As a quest for knowledge, there is a necessary and inevitable tension between philosophy and belief.
 (2012, p.
 28)